jentery/mdia200/worksheet1.md

 * 7 points (Section 1) and 11-12 points (Section 2): the response is compelling, and it enriches or enhances the course material (exceeds all expectations); the use of an example is clear, focused, convincing, and inventive ("original insight")
 * 6 points (Section 1) and 10 points (Section 2): the response is compelling and corresponds with the course material (exceeds some or most expectations); the use of an example is clear, focused, and convincing
-* 5 points (Section 1) and 9 points (Section 2): the response corresponds with the course material (meets expectations); the use of an example is clear and often focused or convincing
+* 5 points (Section 1) and 9 points (Section 2): the response corresponds with the course material (meets expectations); the use of an example is clear, focused, and occasionally convincing
 * 4 points (Section 1) and 7-8 points (Section 2:) the response corresponds with some of the course material (meets some expectations); the use of an example warrants some clarification
 * 1-3 points (Section 1) and 1-6 points (Section 2): the response does not correspond much, if at all, with the course material and/or there's no example
 * 0 points: no response